Virginia Tech® home

 A: Biostatistics refers the application of mathematical and statistical methods to the biological and medical sciences.

-A: The goal of CUBE is to offer underrepresented undergraduate students an experience working with a real-world dataset under the mentorship of experienced data scientists and clinical experts, to help them determine if they want to pursue a career in collaborative data science, and to provide them with professional development skills for the workplace or for graduate school.
+A: The goal of CUBE is to offer undergraduate students who come from underrepresented or minoritized backgrounds an experience working with a real-world dataset under the mentorship of experienced data scientists and clinical experts, to help them determine if they want to pursue a career in collaborative data science, and to provide them with professional development skills for the workplace or for graduate school.

-A: No, you do not need to be a Virginia Tech or University of Virginia student.
+A: No, you do not need to be a Virginia Tech student.
 The CUBE program will support students from all colleges and universities provided that they are US citizens or permanent residents of the US.

 A: Students should expect to dedicate at least 40 hours per week to the program both during and outside of the regular 9am-5pm hours to ensure final deliverables (e.g., weekly homework assignments, abstracts, etc) are completed on time.